 Historically, WHEB has rated engagements as 'successful', 'partially successful' or 'unsuccessful'.
-Until 2021, the proportion of successful or partially successful outcomes had been increasing and unsuccessful outcomes were decreasing.prioritisation of more demanding and long-term engagement objectives - for example, moving from requesting sustainability disclosures to setting NZC targets.
+Until 2021, the proportion of successful or partially successful outcomes had been increasing and unsuccessful outcomes were decreasing.
+This changed in 2021, with the majority of outcomes being only 'partially successful'.
+We attributed this change to the prioritisation of more demanding and long-term engagement objectives - for example, moving from requesting sustainability disclosures to setting NZC targets.
 In contrast, in 2022 there was a more equally balanced set of outcomes: 27% were successful, 32% were partially successful and 35% were unsuccessful, with 6% still ongoing at the end of the year.